alfredbaudisch/alfredbaudisch.com/content/posts/2021-05-02-day-53-substance-designer-color-map-base-and-metalic.md

 type: "post"
 ---

 Finally came back to my first Substance Designer project.
 This time, create the colormap for the ceiling, with a bit of metallic and roughness in the lamps.
-It’s crazy how you can fine-tune even the colors of details and the metalness of these details.
+It's crazy how you can fine-tune even the colors of details and the metalness of these details.

 ## Process